gbergeret/tf-vpc-module/README.md

 # VPC Module

-AWS VPC module to create a basic VPCs with 1 public subnet in AWS.
+AWS VPC module to create a basic VPCs with 1 public subnet per AZ in AWS.

 ## How To Use